MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ## Step 3: Merge the app with the exported layout

-I want this application to be hosting within my website.
+I want this application to be hosting within my website--which has a standard *header* and *footer* on each page.
 Notice that right now the application above does not include the standard header of my [website](https://cosmos.moonrise.net).
 Now we are going to merge the app we just create with the layout so my web app looks like it belong in my website.

 Let us start with this: